opensafely-core/ehrql/docs/tutorial/working-with-data-with-ehrql/index.md

 All the values in a series must be of the same type (or null).
 We call a series containing boolean (true or false) values a _boolean series_.

-In the next sections we will demonstrate how to with these objects.
+In the next sections we will demonstrate how to work with these objects.

 Next: [Simple transformations](../simple-transformations/index.md)